SAMS Group Australia

 The opposite also applies; for every 1 per cent you discount, you lose 10 per cent or more of your profits.

-This has been studied and observed in my work.
-Discounting can destroy your brand and is the fastest way to undermine its perception.
-It also eats away at your profitability.
-Remember that it’s not about what you make but what you keep!
+This has been studied and observed many times.
+Discounting can destroy your brand and is the fastest way to undermine its perception. it also eats away at your profitability

-These three intersections make me say, “Discounts are for dummies!”
+These three intersections make me say, "Discounts are for dummies!

 It is often said that anything other than increasing sales is a disaster; however, this isn’t true.
 You can make a significant amount of sales and collect little profit.